LeftoverAccountInformation/LAI/README.md

 	calc
-		contains all the templates to be used for data calculation latex
+		contains all the templates to be used for data calculation

-		contains all the templates to be used for latex (please ask professor Shan) clang
+	clang
 		contains all the tools implemented in C language